dbmartin00/carousel/README.md

 # Harness Split Carousel
 Author: david.martin@harness.io

+Create and configure a "carousel" flag, as explained below.

-Display a set of destinations with fare prices.
+The HTML display is a set of destinations with fare prices.
 The suggested dynamic config shows cheaper fares with "off" treatment and more popular, expensive fares with "on" treatment.